Setting Monthly Goals Is Key For Long-Term Success

 - Defer purchases of new clothes

-So, it’s up to you to decide whether you need a detailed 30-day action plan.
+So, deciding whether you need a detailed 30-day action plan is up to you.

 10. Make Your Monthly Goals Visible